Oscar-Ramaphosa/Bcity-ClientContactManagement/README.md

 ### Dashboard
 Displays:
-- Recent clients with number of linked contacts
+- Button to manage Clients
-- Recent contacts with number of linked clients
+- Button to manage Contacts

 ---